w3f/polkadot-wiki/docs/general/glossary.md

 ## Shared Security

 The security model used whereby all chains are equally secured.
-This is achieved by placing proofs of the validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacker would need to attack the entire system.
+This is achieved by placing proofs of the validity of parachain blocks into the relay chain such that, in order to revert finality of a single parachain, an attacker would need to attack the entire system.

 ## Slashing